DKProject/DKPlugins-Documentation/projects/home/docs/dkcoins/plugin-usage/commands/currency-commands.md

 * `<target>` The target currency
 * `<amount>` The change amount as double, for example 1.2 or 2

 This command changes the exchange rate to the specified currency.
-The amount means, how much one amount of the currency into the target currency is.
+The amount means how much an amount of the currency is in the target currency.

 ***